Call for Posters for 2024

 2. The applicant will present a poster at the annual ISLPMC meeting during a designated Poster Session.
 The poster and accompanying presentation should demonstrate 1) scholarly merit, 2) quality topic selection and organization, and 3) well-crafted uses of theory, methodology, and field work.

-3. The deadline for submissions is 5 pm, October 1.
-A max 300-word abstract (the same as what is submitted with registration) accompanied by a one-page statement of the student’s interest in material culture, broadly defined, must be sent to the Wilhelm-Keiffer Award Chair by the deadline.
+3. The deadline for submissions is 5 pm, September 13.
+A max 300-word abstract (the same as what is submitted with registration) accompanied by a one-page statement of the student’s interest in place, landscape, and/or material culture, broadly defined, must be sent to the Wilhelm-Keiffer Award Chair by the deadline.
 Submissions for the award should be sent as a Word (.doc/x) or PDF document directly to the Wilhelm-Keiffer Award Committee Chair, Dr. Chris Post, via email at cpost2@kent.edu.
 Any questions may also be directed to Dr. Post, Dr. Elizabeth Vidon (esvidon@esf.edu), or Dr. Ellen Hostetter (ehostetter@uca.edu).

 4. Three judges will select the winner.
 The winner will be notified at the conference